paulrosen/abcjs/docs/animation/timing-callbacks.md

 Move the timer back to the beginning, so the animation starts over.
 This can be called either when the animation is currently running or when it is paused.

-### setProgress(percent)
+### setProgress(percent, units)

 Change the position of the animation.
 This allows random access to any place in the tune.

+If the second parameter is not present, then `units` equals "percent".
+The possible values are:

-The `percent` passed in is a number between 0 and 1.
+* `"percent"`: The percent passed in is a number between 0 and 1.
 This can be called either when the animation is currently running or when it is paused.

+* `"seconds"`: The seconds from the beginning of the tune.
+If this is passed the end of the tune it is changed to the end.

+* `"beats"`: The beats from the beginning of the tune.
+If this is passed the end of the tune it is changed to the end.

 ### replaceTarget(visualObj)